sbrandstaeter/queens/README.md

 things locally in a Docker container matching the bitbucket setup repository is often very helpful speeds up the debugging process considerably.

-Bitbuckets own documentation about hwo to test the pipelines locally can be found [here](https://confluence.atlassian.com/bitbucket/debug-your-pipelines-locally-with-docker-838273569.html)
+Bitbuckets own documentation about how to test the pipelines locally can be found [here](https://confluence.atlassian.com/bitbucket/debug-your-pipelines-locally-with-docker-838273569.html)